-AVP-786 is an investigational therapy being developed by Avanir Pharmaceuticals for the treatment of agitation in Alzheimer’s disease patients.
-It was designed as a second-generation version of Nuedexta, an approved treatment for Alzheimer’s and other neurological disorders also by Avanir.
+AVP-786 is an oral, investigational therapy being developed by Avanir Pharmaceuticals to treat agitation in Alzheimer’s disease patients.
+It is designed to be a second-generation version of Nuedexta, an approved treatment for Alzheimer’s and other neurological disorders also by Avanir.

 How AVP-786 works

 Dextromethorphan is an agent that affects signaling in the brain and triggers the cough reflex.
 It is usually used to treat coughing.

 Quinidine affects the way the heart beats, and is used to help people with certain heart rhythm disorders.
 It also works by increasing the amount of dextromethorphan in the body.

 The addition of deuterium into the dextromethorphan molecule, in conjunction with quinidine, is thought to reduce the metabolism of dextromethorphan in the liver, prolonging its exposure in the blood.

 The exact mechanism of action by which AVP-786 reduces agitation in Alzheimer’s patients is not known.
 However, scientists think that its penetration into the brain leads to the activation and repression of certain neuronal pathways, which help to ease agitation.

 AVP-786 in clinical trials